Diversify and Disambiguate: Learning From Underspecified Data

 As a running example to motivate our algorithm, consider an underspecified cow-camel image classifiation task in which the source data includes images of cows with grass backgrounds and camels with sand backgrounds.
 We can imagine two completely different classifiers each achieving perfect accuracy in the source distribution: one that classifies by animal and the other by background.
-The unlabeled target dataset is most useful when it includes some examples that would resolve the ambiguity if the labels were known, for example, images of cows in the desert.
+After identifying both possible functions, we can resolve the ambiguity by observing the label of a single image of a cow in the desert.

-Motivated by this example, DivDis aims to first find a set of diverse functions and then choose the best member of this set with minimal supervision.
-Specifically, the DivDis framework consists of two stages.
-In the first stage, we \Div by training a finite set of functions that together approximate the $\calD\varepsilon$-optimal set with respect to target data $\Dt$.
+With this motivation, DivDis aims to first find a set of diverse functions and then choose the best member of this set with minimal supervision.
+The DivDis framework consists of two stages.
+In the first stage, we \Div by training a finite set of functions that together approximate the $\calD\varepsilon$-optimal set for target data $\Dt$.
 This stage uses both the source and target datasets for training.
-The source data ensures the functions achieve low predictive loss on $\psxy$, while the target data reveals whether or not the functions rely on different predictive features.
-Afterwards, in the second stage, we \Dis by choosing the best member of this set of functions, for example, by observing the label of a target datapoint for which one head is correct and the others are not.
+The source data ensures that all functions achieve low predictive loss on $\psxy$, while the target data reveals whether or not the functions rely on different predictive features.
+In the second stage, we \Dis by choosing the best member among this set of functions, for example, by observing the label of a target datapoint for which the heads disagree on.